 Moving to a state like Florida, which has over 1300 miles of coastline, is a dream come true.
 Especially if you are a fan of warm weather and beach life.
 The Sunshine State is home to almost 22 million people as of 2021, a big contrast to New Hampshire’s population of 1.38 million.

-Florida is also a melting pot of different cultures and ages – retirees, snowbirds, tourists, and the fabled “Florida Man.”
-The Sunshine State has been welcoming new transplants – from every state, as well as the world.
-So if you are currently living in New Hampshire and want to move to Florida, research and arm yourself with as much information as you can before your moving day.
+Florida is also a melting pot of cultures and ages – retirees, tourists and the fabled “Florida Man.”
+The Sunshine State has been welcoming new transplants – from across the country, as well as the world.
+If you are currently living in New Hampshire and want to move to Florida, research and arm yourself with information before your moving day.

-In this short guide, we will answer some of the most common questions you may have about moving from New Hampshire to Florida and offer some practical tips to aid you with the move.
+In this short guide, we will answer some of the most common questions you may have about moving from New Hampshire to Florida and offer some practical advice.

 Why should you move to Florida?